 - Enroll for a full-time course load each semester.
 Full-time for undergraduate students is at least 12 credits for each fall and spring semester.
 Full-time for graduate students is at least 9 credits for each fall and spring semester.
 (Summer session enrollment is optional.)

 - Sufficient financial support to attend classes and live in the U.S. The I-20 application contains detailed instructions on what financial documents should be submitted with the application.

 Students currently in F-1 status transferring from another U.S. school will need to do the following:

 - Complete the online admissions application.

-- Submit the Montclair State University I-20 Application to the Office of International Services.
+- Submit the I-20 application to the Office of International Student & Scholar Services.

 - Meet with your International Student Advisor at your current school and ask them to complete the Transfer-In Form.

 - Determine the exact date you want your previous school to transfer your SEVIS record to Montclair State University.
 This date is called your release date.
 On that date, your SEVIS record will be electronically sent to Montclair State University.